 Although local to the Finder, custom actions are also exportable.
-Share your custom actions with Finders installed in other computers by exporting them to XML files:
+Share your custom actions with other copies of the Finder by exporting them to XML files:

-1. Click the sprocket icon in the top right part of the Finder window.

-- 2. Select Custom actions... to display the list of available custom actions. - 3.
-Select one or more entries in the list by clicking on them.
+- 1. Click the sprocket icon in the top right part of the Finder window. - 2.
+Select Custom actions... to display the list of available custom actions. - Select one or more entries in the list by clicking on them.
 Use Ctrl+click to select more than one entry, Shift+click to select a group of consecutive entries, or Ctrl+A to select them all. - 4.
 Right-click your selection and choose Export... from the menu. - 5.
 Type in a name for the XML file. - 6.
 Click Save.